 American Medical Association [homepage on the Internet].
 Chicago: The Association; c1995-2002 [updated 2001 Aug 23; cited 2002 Aug 12].
 AMA Office of Group Practice Liaison; [about 2 screens].
 Available from: http://www.ama-assn.org/ama/pub/category/1736.html

-All illustrations must be clear and legible.
+All Figures must be clear and legible.
 Patterns or shadings must be distinguishable from each other and dark enough for reproduction.
-Lines, symbols, and letters must be smooth and complete.
-Illustrations may be original drawings in black ink with typographic lettering; typewritten or freehand lettering is unacceptable.
-The integrity of scientific images (eg, gels, micrographs, etc.) must be maintained in figures submitted to The Journal (see JAMA's policy on Image Integrity: http://jama.ama-assn.org/misc/ifora.dtl#ImageIntegrity).Color illustrations are acceptable.
-Note that the colors must be dark enough and of sufficient contrast for reproduction.
+Lines, symbols, and letters must be sharp, smooth, and complete.
+Uniform lettering (Arial, Courier, and Times New Roman work best) and sizing should be used.
+The integrity of scientific images (eg, gels, micrographs) must be maintained in Figures submitted to The Journal (see JAMA's policy on Image Integrity: (see JAMA's policy on Image Integrity: http://jama.ama-assn.org/misc/ifora.dtl#ImageIntegrity).Color Figures are acceptable, but authors are expected to pay the extra cost associated with reproduction of color in the print version of The Journal of Pediatrics (currently $450 for the first color figure and $100 each for additional figures in the same manuscript).
+After final acceptance the publisher will contact authors with pricing and instructions for payment.
+The colors must be dark enough and of sufficient contrast for reproduction.
 Fluorescent colors do not reproduce well.
 Avoid using color descriptors in the figure legends.
-Authors are expected to pay the extra cost associated with reproduction of color illustrations in the print version of The Journal of Pediatrics (currently $650 for the first color figure and $100 each for additional figures in the same manuscript).
-After final acceptance the publisher will contact authors with pricing and instructions for payment.
-If the Editors determine that color illustrations will be clear in black and white, the illustrations can be published in black and white in the print version and in color in the online version at no cost to the authors.
+If the Editors determine that color Figures will be clear in black and white, the Figures may be published in black and white in the print version and in color in the online version at no cost to the authors.

 In addition, short movie, animation, or audio files can be published in the online version of The Journal; a reference to the electronic material would appear in the print version.
-Each file should be uploaded into EES as a "multi-media" file.
-For specifications for these types of files, please go to http://ees.elsevier.com/jpeds/ and click on Artwork Guidelines.
+Each file should be uploaded into Editorial Manager as a "multi-media" file.
+For specifications for these types of files, please go to https://www.elsevier.com/artwork.

 Introduction: 1 page